 This common, mild infection of the udder and teats of cows is caused by a parapoxvirus and is widespread worldwide.
-The virus of pseudocowpox is related to those of contagious ecthyma (see Contagious Ecthyma) and bovine papillar stomatitis (see Diseases of the Mouth in Large Animals: Papillar Stomatitis in Large Animals).
+The virus of pseudocowpox is related to those of contagious ecthyma (see Contagious Ecthyma) and bovine papillar stomatitis (see Papillar Stomatitis in Large Animals).
 These parapoxviruses differ morphologically from vaccinia virus and other poxviruses.
 They have a limited host range and cannot be propagated in fertile eggs, and they will grow in some cell cultures although relatively poorly.

 The scabbed lesions may be confused with mild traumatic injuries to the teats and udder.
 Scabs examined with an electron microscope frequently show characteristic virus particles.

 Control of infection within a herd is difficult and depends essentially on hygienic measures, such as teat dipping, to destroy the virus and prevent transmission.
 Little immunity appears to develop.

 Humans may become infected with painless but itchy purplish red nodules that are generally present on the fingers or hands.
 These lesions cause little disturbance and disappear after several weeks.